go-i2p/go-sam-go/primary/DOC.md

 communication.
 Each sub-session must have a unique identifier within the primary session scope.

-The created sub-session inherits the primary session's keys and base configuration but can have additional raw-specific options for customizing behavior such as transmission parameters and other raw communication settings.
+This implementation uses the SAMv3.3 SESSION ADD protocol to properly register the subsession with the primary session's SAM connection, ensuring compliance with the I2P SAM protocol specification for PRIMARY session management.

 Example usage:

-    rawSub, err := primary.NewRawSubSession("raw-sender", []string{"send.timeout=30"})
+    rawSub, err := primary.NewRawSubSession("raw-sender", []string{"FROM_PORT=8080"})
     writer := rawSub.NewWriter()
     reader := rawSub.NewReader()